madhucharan/EVA6/S4/README.md

 ## Model Construction

-#### Model Definition
+#### Model Architecture
+- [![summary.png](https://i.postimg.cc/D0Xg1k7W/summary.png)](https://postimg.cc/H8TXCNcH)
+<ul>
 While constructing the model, a few techniques were used to surpass our goal of 99.4% validation accuracy.
 Our model contains 2 blocks with a transition layer in between.
-- [![summary.png](https://i.postimg.cc/D0Xg1k7W/summary.png)](https://postimg.cc/H8TXCNcH)
-<ul>

 <li> <p><b>Batch Normalization</b></p>
 <p>We apply Batch normalization at every layer to normalize the inputs to the next layer. </p>
 </li>